Clicky

 FluentU vs. LingoPie, CaptionPop, 3Ears etc.

-Over the past few years several other companies are jumping on the immersive video-learning bandwagon with their own version of FluentU.
+Over the past few years, several other companies have jumped onto the immersive video-learning bandwagon with their own version of FluentU.
 The few that are mentioned here (‘LingoPie’, ‘CaptionPop’ and ‘3Ears’) are best avoided since their content library is very limited and their interface is quite sloppy – overall, not as good as FluentU or Yabla.

 FluentU vs. Innovative Language